lucaslimafons/chatroom/README.md

 messages.

 ### Optional
 - [] Have more than one chatroom.
+(Could not start this one, I need to sleep :( haha)
-- [] Unit test the functionality you prefer.
+- [x] Unit test the functionality you prefer.
 - [x] Handle messages that are not understood or any exceptions raised within the bot.